South Carolina Sales Tax

 South Carolina does require all registered businesses to submit zero returns for periods in which no sales tax was collected.
 Penalties will also apply if you fail to file this type of return.

-As with any state, the specific rules and regulations governing who must collect sales tax in South Carolina and on what are subject to change at any time.
-Local rates also change regularly, with various municipalities adding or repealing new taxes or adding exemptions.
-Keeping track of all of this can be a challenge, especially if South Carolina is not the only state you do business in.
+As with any state, the specific rules and regulations governing who must collect sales taxes in South Carolina are subject to change at any time.
+Local rates also change regularly, with various municipalities adding or repealing taxes or adding exemptions.
+Keeping track of all of this can be challenging, especially if South Carolina is not the only state where you do business.

 That’s why it’s quite helpful to have sales tax software designed to handle all of this and more.
-TaxTools is just such a program, and it provides a comprehensive solution to all your sales tax tracking and filing needs.
+TaxTools is just such a program and tax calculator, and it provides a comprehensive solution to all your sales tax tracking and filing needs to ensure sales tax compliance.
 The program is designed to regularly monitor and adjust to local changes in the tax code, and it will ensure you collect tax at the appropriate rate based on the destination of the products sold, whether that’s in South Carolina or another state.